r4pt0s/journey_of_a_cart/slides.md

 - Customer enjoys searching around in the online shop
 - Customer adds products to the cart
 - Customer proceeds through the checkout
-- Customer finializes the checkout with the payment process and hits the finish checkout button
+- Customer finalizes the checkout with the payment process and hits the finish checkout button

 </v-clicks>